vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 being flooded by the sea and of Benares) M. 114.22, Br.
 II, 16.
 25, people going to Parasurama for Rām.
 II.
 49. 11 succour).
 Vide Epi.
 C. vol. VII Gomati-gangā-sangama--P. I. 32.
 42. Shikarpur No. 99 of 1113 A. D.) Bh. v.
 19, 18, Ag.
 109. 19. where Calukya Tribhuvanamalla's Gopādri-(m. in Kashmir, in the tributary is styled 'lord of Gokarna

 immediate vicinity of Srinagara pura.'
-The Lingapurāna speaks of near its southernmost corner, now two Gokarnas (I. 92.
+The Lingapurāṇa speaks of near its southernmost corner, now two Gokarnas (I. 92.
 134-135),

 known as Takht-i-Sulaiman) SM p.
 Kūrma II.
 35. 31 mentions Uttara